PLANE SAILING – combination Sea & Air

 Want to keep your options open and explore cabin crew careers in both sea and air?
 Then this is the ideal course for you!

-- Grade 12 or equivalent / Fluency in English
+- Grade 12 or equivalent / Fluency in English (An English competency test needs to be taken upon registration of the course).

 - 18 years old by the time you write your final SA-CAA exam